Python software for symbolic power system modeling and numerical analysis.

 In addition, ANDES features

-- a rich library of transfer functions and discontinuous components (including limiters, deadbands, and saturation functions) available for prototyping models, which can be effortlessly instantiated as multiple devices for system analysis
+- a rich library of transfer functions and discontinuous components (including limiters, deadbands, and saturation functions) available for model prototyping and system analysis.

 - developed with performance in mind.
-While written in Python, ANDES comes with a performance package and can finish a 20-second transient simulation of a 2000-bus system in a few seconds on a typical desktop computer
+While written in Python, ANDES can finish a 20-second transient simulation of a 2000-bus system in a few seconds on a typical desktop computer.

 ANDES is currently under active development.
 Use the following resources to get involved.